JeanLouisParent/Sortbook-RUST/README.md

 The `scripts/cleanup` crate replaces the previous ad-hoc Python helpers.
 It performs the full pipeline in one run:

 1. Normalize folder names (standard `Last, First` formatting, accent stripping, invalid character sanitation) and merge duplicates while preserving the largest files.
-2. Scan the `--root` directory (one level deep) and generate `output/authors.csv` automatically.
+2. Scan the `--root` directory (one level deep) and generate `data/authors.csv` automatically.
 Each row contains the folder name plus the resolved OpenLibrary identifiers.
 3. Match author names against `data/database/openlibrary.sqlite3` (or a custom `--db`), filling `author_id`, `author_name_db`, and `probable_author_multi` scores.
 4. Merge every folder that shares the same confirmed author_id (or a probable ID above the configured threshold) into the best destination directory.

 Recommended flow: run the sorter first (`scripts/sort`, fills `output/sorted_books/`), then invoke `cleanup` on that output directory so you consolidate the final author folders with up-to-date metadata.
 Both binaries remain independent—`cleanup` can target any author-folder tree even if the sorter was never run.

+By default `cleanup` targets the sorter output tree (`--root output/sorted_books`) and writes `data/authors.csv`.
+Override these paths if you maintain a different layout.
 Example run:
 ```
 cargo run --manifest-path scripts/cleanup/Cargo.toml -- \
   --root output/sorted_books \
   --db data/database/openlibrary.sqlite3 \
-  --csv output/authors.csv \
+  --csv data/authors.csv \
   --min-files 5
 ```